Mianne Bagger: Early life and amateur career

 Bagger was born in Copenhagen, Denmark, on 25 December 1966.
 She took up golf at the age of eight.
 At the age of 14, she was pictured with golfer Greg Norman during a golf clinic.
 Bagger moved with her family to Australia in 1979.
 In 1992 she started hormone replacement therapy, and in 1995 had sex reassignment surgery.
 In 1998 she returned to competitive golf as an amateur in Australia.
 She was open about her life and played in various amateur events around Adelaide and was invited to join the women's South Australian State Squad.
 After winning the 1999 South Australian State Amateur the media attention increased.

 Bagger played for the state team of South Australia (1999–2002) achieving a national top-ten rank for amateur women.
-Various players from time to time, were still concerned about Bagger having an "unfair advantage" The suspicion was that "if I happen to do well or win a tournament, that it was because of an unfair advantage."
-She had researched the issues herself and, also through personal experience, realised that concerns were unfounded.
+She described facing suspicion from various players concerned about physiological unfairness: "they would still just say that if I happen to do well or win a tournament, that it was because of an unfair advantage."
+She had researched the issues herself and, also through personal experience, believed that concerns were unfounded.
 All organizations that prevented her from competing had never actually done any research but had merely adopted a blanket ruling without question.
 Bagger answered that many people are not aware of physiological aspects of gender variant conditions and the issues related to transitioning.
 Bagger again won the South Australian Amateur in 2001 and 2002.

 Bagger felt she had taken her amateur career as far as it could go and was looking to turn professional.
 She found that rules would prevent her from competing professionally in Australia and "on most golf tours around the world."
 While still an amateur, she was offered the chance to play in the 2004 Women's Australian Open.
 This led to a front-page story in Sydney, which prompted Bagger to hold a news conference the day before the tournament to answer questions and present information on transitioned and transgender people.